Nazar2347/Snake/README.md

 # Snake Game (C++ / Raylib)
-My representaion on the classic Snake game, built in C++ with Raylib for rendering and CMake for build automation.
+My representaion on the classic Snake game, built in C++ with Raylib library for rendering and CMake for build automation.
 Includes core game logic, interactive UI, and robust unit tests using Catch2

 # Features